Spick and Span: Cleanliness at Home

 Make it a Family Affair

-The task of home cleaning should be shared by all members of the family so that it doesn’t become a burden for any one person alone.
+All members of the family should share the task of home cleaning so that it doesn’t become a burden for any one person alone.
 Young kids can have fun while helping you with home cleaning.
 Assign simple tasks to them and keep them involved.

 Written by Akanksha, The Dependable Writer